Volume of Fluid (Multiphase Flow)#

 set type = constant

-# parameter for constant sharpening
+# parameter for constant projection-based interface sharpening

 set threshold = 0.5

-# parameters for adaptive sharpening
+# parameters for adaptive projection-based interface sharpening

 set threshold max deviation = 0.20